Breastfeeding provides the best possible nutrition for babies, and offers many other benefits, including:

 Although breastfeeding is a natural process, it often takes time and practice.
 Finding a good breastfeeding support system can prevent you from weaning before you and your baby are ready.
 You can find support in from these Community Breastfeeding Resources.

-Additionally, Carver County offers two free, drop-in breastfeeding support services for new moms and their babies.
+Additionally, Ridgeview Medical Center, in partnership with Carver County Public Health, offers a free, drop-in breastfeeding support services for new moms and their babies.
 In a casual and relaxing environment you will be able to weigh your baby, visit with a lactation consultant, and make valuable connections with other moms.